 While there’s certainly stigma that pigeonholes mental illness in clearly problematic ways, there are also quite a few well-intentioned people who think they’ve figured out “the” answer.

-When looking at the nature vs. nurture question, there are reductionistic views on either side of the coin, with some arguing that it’s all biology and others arguing that it’s all psychosocial.
+When looking at the nature vs. nurture question, there are reductionistic views on either side of the coin; some argue that it’s all biology while others argue that it’s all psychosocial.
 Neither extreme makes sense to me, and both strike me as overly simplistic.
 And really, if it was that simple, wouldn’t research have conclusively established that by now?
 The problem with hypotheses at all-or-none extremes is that it only takes one exception and the whole hypothesis is wrong.
-If I say there are no purple eaters, you only have to show me a single one and that makes me full of crap.
+If I say there are no purple eaters, you only have to show me one and that makes me wrong.